shinnew9/ReinforcementLearning-BasedDroneFlightControl/README.md

-# End-to-End Reinforcement Learning for Autonomous UAV Flight Using RGB Images
+# Vision-Based Reinforcement Learning for Autonomous Drone Navigation in AirSim

 This project implements a **vision-based reinforcement learning** system for autonomous drone navigation inside **Microsoft AirSim**.
 The drone receives *only* **50×50×3 RGB images** from its front camera and must learn to: